 Which food items can you buy using food stamps in Tennessee?

 Tennessee food stamp benefits can be used for a wide variety of healthy foods.
 As a general rule, most food stamps are meant to be used in exchange for staple food items, which are basic nutritious items that make up the majority of a person’s diet.
 Overall, these items can be eaten on their own or cooked with other ingredients to make a meal.
 Staple food categories include:

 In addition to the foods listed above, you can also use your SNAP food benefits for purchasing cooking ingredients, snacks and non-alcoholic beverages.
 These items are considered accessory foods due to the fact that they usually cannot constitute a full meal on their own.
 Examples of accessory foods include:

-- Snacks, such as cookies, potato chips or candy.
+- Certain snacks, such as cookies, potato chips or candy.

 - Baking ingredients like four, sugar or baking powder.

 - Spices and seasonings.

 - Condiments and sauces, such as ketchup, mayo, soy sauce or barbeque sauce.